voxpupuli/puppet-github_actions_runner/REFERENCE.md

 Data type: `Optional[Any]`

-Manually generated registration token from GitHub UI.
+Runner registration token from repository settings.
 If set, PAT authentication is skipped.
 Requires both org_name and repo_name to be set.

 Default value: `undef`